W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 published: true
 ---

-##### I'm Wai, a one-man band who can solve your interface problems.
-I also happen to be an Umbraco Certified Expert and Shopify Partner.
+##### I'm Wai, I'm a small business (one-man band) thriving on solving interface problems.
+I am also an Umbraco Certified Expert and Shopify Partner.

 ---